151st Rifle Division: Siege of Budapest

 The next morning the 104th and 23rd Tanks took up jumping-off positions near Pettend on a sector from Rajszentpeter to Height 101 and attacked at 1300 hours after a short fire onslaught and soon began a decisive advance to the south.
 On January 29 the Tanks pushed on to take Sárosd, with the 151st plus an artillery regiment, a mortar battalion and a Guards mortar battalion.
-A breakthrough was made on a 3km-wide front and 23rd Tanks advanced up to 2km by 1500.
+A breakthrough was made on a 3 km-wide front and 23rd Tanks advanced up to 2 km by 1500.
 By the end of the day the 135th and 39th Tank Brigades had captured Aggszentpeter, although the 151st had fallen behind, coming under fire from bypassed German groups, and was held up northeast of Anna.
-Meanwhile, the remainder of 104th Corps managed an advance of only about 3-4km.
+Meanwhile, the remainder of 104th Corps managed an advance of only about 3–4 km.

 January 30 saw the two Corps resume their offensive.
-The Aggszentpeter area saw the heaviest fighting, while elements of 3rd SS Panzer Division "Totenkopf" were encircled and eliminated near Anna and Janos, while 23rd Tanks advanced a further 6km.
+The Aggszentpeter area saw the heaviest fighting, while elements of 3rd SS Panzer Division "Totenkopf" were encircled and eliminated near Anna and Janos, while 23rd Tanks advanced a further 6 km.
 On February 2 the two Corps reached as far as southwest of Adony and Pusztaszabolcs, linking up with 26th Army.
 This effectively wiped out the German gains made during Konrad III.
 Budapest finally fell on February 13, and the 151st received its name as its second battle honor.